DitherWither/DitherWither/README.md

 ### Hi there 👋

+I am a 10th grade student who is doing software development as a hobby

+I have learnt Vanilla Js, Svelte, Flask, and a bit of Django.

+I am currently learning iced toolkig for the Rust programming language.

 <!--
 **DitherWither/DitherWither** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.